 TLS — strong web encryption for business users

 Transport Layer Security delivers almost unbreakable encryption and reliable authentication for web users.
 With a TLS VPN in place, users can access websites and exchange confidential information with minimal data loss risks.
-Companies can create secure gateways to web applications, including SaaS tools.
+Companies can create secure gateways to web applications, including SaaS tools, for better TLS security for data exchanges.

 TLS has a few weaknesses.
 TLS VPNs may not cover every app in use on a corporate network.
-IPSec can beat TLS in terms of speed, and is also more resistant to threats like DDoS attacks.
-But TLS remains a leading security option for securing Layer 4 traffic.
+IPSec can beat TLS in terms of speed and is also more resistant to threats like DDoS attacks.
+However, TLS remains a leading security option for securing Layer 4 traffic.